 Straight-line depreciation is more commonly used and means that each year the same amount or percentage of the value of the asset is depreciated, not including the salvage value of the asset.

 Depreciation Expense Methods

 There are 2 methods for calculating the depreciation formula; the straight-line depreciation formula and the declining balance depreciation formula.

 Straight-Line Depreciation Method

-The straight line depreciation method is the most simple formula and is also the most commonly used by businesses.
-With straight line, the cost of a fixed asset is depreciated evenly over the usee useful life of the asset.
+The straight-line depreciation method is the most simple formula and is also the most commonly used by businesses.
+With a straight line, the cost of a fixed asset is depreciated evenly over the useful life of the asset.

 Straight Line Depreciation Example & Formula:

 The straight-line depreciation expense formula is Straight Line Annual Depreciation Expense = Depreciable Amount /Estimate Useful Life.
 The depreciable amount is calculated as the Cost of the Asset – Salvage Value.

 In this example, a piece of heavy machinery was purchased for $60,000 and has an estimated useful life of five years, upon which time it will have an estimated salvage value of $5,000.
 Using the formula above, the depreciable amount is $55,000 ($60,000 – $5,000) and the straight line annual depreciation expense is $11,000 ($55,000 / 5)

 Using the straight-line method of depreciation, the expense would be journalized like: